More By Author

 March 07, 2011

-The Thomas B. Fordham Institute today announced two new vice presidents to lead its education-reform efforts in Ohio.
+The Thomas B. Fordham Institute recently announced two new vice presidents to lead its education-reform efforts in Ohio.
 Chad Aldis will join the Fordham Institute as vice president for Ohio policy and advocacy and Kathryn Mullen-Upton has been promoted to vice president for sponsorship and Dayton initiatives.
 Terry Ryan, Fordham’s current vice president for Ohio programs and policy, will be leaving Fordham to serve as the President of the Idaho Charter School Network.

 Aldis, a longtime advocate for Ohio education reform, most recently served as a program officer in the Systemic K-12 Education Reform Focus Area for the Walton Family Foundation.
 Prior to joining Walton, he served as the executive director of School Choice Ohio and was the Ohio state director for StudentsFirst.
 Aldis will join Fordham in October and lead school-reform initiatives throughout Ohio.